trytouca/trytouca/docs/docs/guides/faq.md

 # FAQ

-## What programming languages do you support?

-The Touca server is language agnostic.
-But you would need to use one of our SDKs to capture test results and submit them to the server.
-We currently provide SDKs for C++, Python, Java, and JavaScript.

 ## What types of software can benefit from Touca the most?

 Touca is very effective in addressing common problems in the following